Phfish1/Skole-Dokumentasjon/readme.md

   - Never include spaces in directories
   - Never **start** a file name with a **Number**
   - PEP 8.
 (A little bit of pythons naming schemes / "StYlE gUiDe") 😎

+- Dividing projects into seperate files 📝
+  - Its way easier to keep track of functions when you split them up into seperate files, or "handlers" as i like to call them
+  - Importing with python is easy.
+Compared to ☢️ JavaScript ☢️